 If any of these begin to surface, security automation should be brought in.
 This will ensure that tasks — even the most mundane and tactical — get taken care of so that no threats slip between the cracks and time-to-response stays short.

 And contrary to many fears about automation, it doesn’t mean employees will be replaced — it actually means your team can shift its focus to more strategic and meaningful work while the machines take care of the tactical and repetitive tasks.

 2. Technology: Having the Right Tools for the Job

-The purpose of orchestration and automation is to connect your security tools so that tasks flow seamlessly from tool-to-tool and take care of much manual effort for you.
+The purpose of an orchestration and automation tool is to connect your security tools so that tasks flow seamlessly from tool-to-tool and take care of much manual effort for you.
 So it makes sense that you need certain security tools in place in order to take advantage of automation.